rhventures/react-native-dropdown-selector/Test-DropDown-Selector/README.md

 ```
 3. Now the server for appium inspector should be running
 4. Now click **Start Session** in the bottom right corner.
+5. If it connects, congradulations!
+Move on to the next section.

+# Using the Appium Inspector